Grand Funk Railroad: Formation (1969)

-So, they took a break and it was ? and the Mysterians and Mel Schacher was playing bass.
-Mel and I had grown up together, rode dirt bikes, hung out together and I said, "Mel, are you playing with him now?" and he said, "Yeah, but I'm not liking it."
-I said, "Brewer and I were talking about putting together a three-piece.
-Would you be interested in being the bass player?"
-He said, "Hell, yeah, when are you gonna do it?" and I said, "Next week we're gonna start."
-We joined the Flint Federation of Musicians on Avril Street.
-A lot of the first album was written, right there in that Union Hall.

 The band first achieved recognition at the 1969 Atlanta International Pop Festival after their local promoter, Jeep Holland, got them the slot for no monetary compensation, and after opening the first day, the band went down so well that they were invited to appear on all three days.
 This exposure proved to be invaluable, and the band was signed by Capitol Records, where their manager, Terry Knight, was working as an A&R person.
 After a raucous, well-received set on the first day of the festival, Grand Funk was asked back to play at the 1970 Atlanta International Pop Festival II the following year.
-Patterned after hard-rock power trios such as Cream, the band, with Terry Knight's marketing savvy, developed its popular style.

-In August 1969 the band released its first album, titled On Time, which sold over 1,000,000 copies and was awarded a gold record in 1970.
+In August 1969 the band released its first album, titled On Time, which sold over 1,000,000 copies and was awarded a Gold record in 1970.
 The album topped the American album charts.